Editorial page editor and vice president

 Assistant commentary editor

-David is involved in various aspects of production of the opinion pages, including the selection of letters to the editor and commentaries.
+David is involved in various aspects of production of the opinion pages and online opinion presentation, including the selection of commentaries.
 Born in St. Paul, he grew up in Prior Lake and Kasson, Minn., before attending college at what is now Minnesota State University, Mankato.
 He previously worked at the Mankato Free Press, Austin Daily Herald and St. Cloud Times.
 He’s been at the Star Tribune since 1994.